 Jeff Cable, a 5-time Olympic photographer and popular speaker, understands the challenges of close-up photography.
 If you missed his live talk on how to take high-quality photos of small subjects, there’s still time to watch a video recording.
 Just click/tap the “Watch Again” button or post on the video player below ↓

-Amy Arbus is an American photographer.
-Her work has been published in more than 100 magazines, including Rolling Stone, The New York Times Magazine, and Vanity Fair, and is part of collections located in the New York Public Library and the Museum of Modern Art in New York City.
+American photographer Amy Arbus’ work has been published in more than 100 magazines, including Rolling Stone, The New York Times Magazine, and Vanity Fair, and is part of collections located in the New York Public Library and the Museum of Modern Art in New York City.
 She’s also published five books, including the award winning On the Street 1980-1990, The Inconvenience of Being Born, The Fourth Wall, and her most recent, After Images, an homage to modernism’s most iconic avant-garde paintings.
 The books are available for purchase via Amazon → Amy Arbus Photography

-On Thursday, March 16, Amy Arbus talked about her instincts, thought process and technique while sharing favorite treasured photographs in her presentation “The Photograph Not Taken”.
+In the presentation “The Photograph Not Taken”, Arbus talks about her instincts, thought process and technique while sharing favorite treasured photographs.
 It’s a unique opportunity to learn from a gifted professional photographer.
-If you missed the live broadcast, there’s still time to watch the video recording.
-Click/Tap “Watch Again” and be patient or fast forward; it takes about 3-4 minutes for the talk to begin.
+Click/Tap “Watch Again” on the media player below ↓, and be patient or fast forward as it takes about 3-4 minutes for the talk to begin.